-The following is a brief description of the training activities in which interns, fellows, and residents are involved.
+The following is a brief description of the training activities in which interns, residents, and residents are involved.
 Involvement in training activities varies for each training cohort.
 Time expectations are delineated under specific program descriptions to follow.

 Orientation - The training year begins with a three-week orientation in August.
 Members of each training cohort attend the same orientation to build cohesiveness of the cohort and to promote multidisciplinary awareness.
 The three weeks are designed to acclimate trainees to the counseling center and to provide foundational training for clinical procedures such as conducting initial assessments, triages, and crisis intervention.
+Our training model follows the progression of starting with didactic training, then shadowing/observation, moving into "doing."

 A summary of the content of orientation is below.
-Timing of trainings may vary from year to year.
+The timing of trainings may vary from year to year.

-Week one focuses on introduction to CCS policy and procedures.
+Week one focuses on an introduction to CCS policy and procedures.
 The first day consists of meeting with Human Resources and getting acquainted with OSU, CCS, and staff members.
-Trainings during the first week include overviews of Training, Clinical Services and Outreach, and CCS procedures.
+Training during the first week includes overviews of Training, Clinical Services and Outreach, and CCS procedures.

-Week two begins the focus on clinical training.
+During week two, we start focusing on clinical training.
 Clinical training addresses procedures/expectations for clinical writing, overview, and assignments of group therapy facilitation, becoming acquainted with campus partners, and introduction to triage and urgent/crisis procedures.
 Trainees also begin their focus on identity work with an introduction to cultural dialogues.